 \textbf{Trimmed Mean} \citep{medianpaper}: This approach is very much like the Federated Averaging.
-However, instead of getting the mean over all of the client updates, it first excludes a fraction of the lowest and highest values per coordinate then calculates the mean.
+However, instead of getting the mean over all client updates, it first excludes a fraction of the lowest and highest values per coordinate and then calculates the mean.